nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 #### Dispatching messages

-However we are not going to access the `Model` and `Dispatch`directly.
+Be that as it may, we are not going to access the `Model` and `Dispatch`directly.
 Creating a `Msg` in JavaScript is hard because the output of the Fable isn't really that nice.

 For example:
 ```fsharp